 I have struggled with chronic insecurity my whole life, not just in my career.
 And, despite this, I’m constantly putting myself out there.
 Because I truly believe it matters.

 For a long time I didn’t take the risk.
-I had very low self esteem and let myself believe that my writing and my stories were worthless.
+Low self esteem made me believe that my writing and my stories were worthless.
 I let myself believe my value, what little there was, lay in far less healthy and happy places.
-I suffered for it.
+And I suffered for it.
 I was both unfulfilled because I wasn’t pushing myself forwards with what I really love, and literally suffering because of the choices I made.

 But when I started to fight it I found my truth.
 Whatever your true love is, be it creative like mine or any other area, if you let yourself embrace it you will feel better.
 And we deserve that.
 We only get one life, as far as I know, and if we waste it being too scared to pursue and pour ourselves into the thing that gives us joy, we don’t get that time back.
 It’s lost.